rhberro/the-fake-backend/README.md

 When a request is made the server will check if the `method` object contains the `overrides` property and if there is one `override` selected through the property `selected`.
 If there is an `override` selected it will be merged with the `method` object.

-You can set the current override selected with the server function `selectMethodOverride`.

 For example:

 ```javascript